Your Guest’s Worst Nightmare: Pet Hair! (And How to Remove it from Furniture, Floors, and More)

 - For hardwood, laminate, and other bare floors, a microfiber dry mop is an ideal way to gather pet hair.
 A standard vacuum cleaner might unintentionally blow hair around into difficult to reach locations.

+What’s the best way to remove pet hair from clothes?
 Perhaps your guests have already sat on your couch, or sprawled out on your floor, and they are covered with your pet’s stray hair.
-Having a lint roller beside your door can offer them a cleanup solution upon their departure.
-For more serious cases of pet hair on clothes, putting them in a dryer for a few minutes along with a dryer sheet.
+Some people say that you need a specific pet hair remover roller, but having a lint roller beside your door can be just as effective.
+For more serious cases of pet hair on clothes, put them in a dryer for a few minutes along with a dryer sheet.
 The movement will loosen the hairs, which will then end up in your dryer’s lint trap.